hey-mike/Notes/Application/README.md

 ## System architecture

 Microservices: modularize system services ,it seems to be the trend for system design, since it fits into DevOps team with continouse delivery.

+## Website

+It is better to use traditional way to create a static sites, simply use JQuery, HTML, CSS and vanalia JavaScript.

+If there are more user interactions, or more UI components have to be managed, more like an application, then I will go with Angular/ React, but in general case, I will choose React, I can see React is exceptional to build widgets.

+Moreover, if I want to build a large platform, for example, a PAAS business, I will choose Angular, due to sctrict type checking, it is imperative to maintain large code base.